asiani13390/softdesk/README.md

 ```
 The base URL will be : "http://localhost:8000/admin/issue_tracking_system"

-You must be authenticated to use endpoints.
+You must be registered and authenticated to use endpoints.
 ```

 3. Retrieve the list of all the projects attached to the user connected